Saroo Brierley: Aftermath

 Saroo continues to live in Hobart.
 He and his Indian family are now able to communicate regularly, taking advantage of a computer at the home of one of Kallu's neighbours.
 He bought his mother a house, so she no longer has to work.
+Saroo offered to bring his mother to Australia, but she said she preferred to stay in India, while also noting that Saroo does not speak much Hindi and she does not speak much English, so it would be difficult to communicate if she moved to Australia.
+She also has cited cultural differences between Australia and India, and has indicated that she prefers living in India.

 Saroo has returned to India and visited his biological family over a dozen times.
-He also travelled first class on the Kolkata Mail, a train service from Mumbai to Kolkata, to re-trace his journey of a quarter-century earlier.
-He later returned to Australia.
+On one trip, he travelled first class on the Kolkata Mail, a train service from Mumbai to Kolkata, to re-trace his journey of a quarter-century earlier.

-In 2013, Saroo published his book, A Long Way Home (Penguin Australia), describing his ordeal as a lost five-year-old, his adoption by an Australian family, and his search for his Indian family.
+Penguin Australia published Saroo's book A Long Way Home in 2013.
+In it, he describes his ordeal as a lost six-year-old, his adoption, and his search for his Indian family.

-A 2016 film based on his life, Lion, directed by Garth Davis and starring Dev Patel, Nicole Kidman, David Wenham and Rooney Mara, premiered to rave reviews and "Oscar buzz" at the 2016 Toronto International Film Festival, though it ultimately did not win an Oscar in any of the six categories for which it was nominated.
-Saroo was portrayed in the film by Dev Patel, who was nominated for the Academy Award for Best Supporting Actor, and newcomer Sunny Pawar.
+Lion, a 2016 film based on Saroo's life directed by Garth Davis and starring Dev Patel, Nicole Kidman, David Wenham, and Rooney Mara, premiered to rave reviews and "Oscar buzz" at the 2016 Toronto International Film Festival.
+It received six nominations at the 89th Academy Awards, but did not take home any awards.
+Saroo was portrayed in the film by both newcomer Sunny Pawar and Dev Patel, who was nominated for the Academy Award for Best Supporting Actor for his performance.

-In April 2019, Saroo announced that he is conducting a search for his father who left him and his family when he was a young child.
+In April 2019, Saroo announced that he is conducting a search for his father, who left him and his family when he was a young child.